 Gamesa, Siemens join forces to create global wind power leader

-Spanish renewable energy group Gamesa and German engineering giant Siemens said Friday they have agreed to combine their wind power businesses to create one of the world's largest makers of wind turbines.
+Spanish renewable energy group Gamesa said Friday it has agreed combine its wind power business with those of Germany's Siemens in a deal that will create one of the world's largest makers of wind turbines.

-The announcement followed months of negotiations between the two companies and it comes as demand for wind power surges with countries developing more renewable energy to comply with emissions cut targets.
+The announcement followed months of negotiations between the two companies and it comes as demand for wind power surges as countries develop more renewable energy to comply with emissions cut targets.

-Siemens, Europe's biggest engineering company, will hold 59 percent of the new wind venture and Gamesa shareholders the other 41 percent, the two sides said.
+Siemens, Europe’s biggest engineering company, will hold 59 percent of the new wind venture, the financial news agency added citing people familiar with the matter.

-Gamesa shares were suspended Friday from trading on the Madrid stock exchange.
-Siemens shares rose 1.19 percent to 91.97 euros in mid-afternoon trade in Frankfurt.
+Gamesa shares were suspended Friday from trading on the Spanish stock exchange.
+Siemens shares rose 1.62 percent to 92.36 euros in late morning trade in Frankfurt.

-Gamesa was hit hard by deep cuts to Spanish government subsidies for electricity produced from renewable sources, after the country's economy slumped when the decade-long property bubble burst in 2008.
+Gamesa was hit hard by deep cuts to Spanish government subsidies for electricity produced from renewable sources after the country’s economy slumped when the decade-long property bubble popped in 2008.

 After posting a new loss in 2013, the company which is based in Spain’s northern Basque region changed its board and restructured.
 Last year it posted a net profit of 170 million euros ($191 million).

 “Gamesa needs financial support to develop in the offshore sector,” said Angel Perez, an analyst with Spanish brokerage firm Renta 4.

 The merger has been expected for months.
 Gamesa confirmed in January that it was in talks with Siemens to combine their wind activities.